Peabody Trust: Controversies

 In 2012, Family Mosaic was paid an out of court settlement by Haringey London Borough Council because of the council's failure to pay additional costs of over £108,000 for two care home residents.

 A number of complaints have been made against Family Mosaic in the national and local press, including heating being cut-off for five months of the year, a ceiling collapsing, poor administration at one of its care homes, and a rodent infestation.
 In 2014, Family Mosaic took the unusual step of apologising to its tenants after a malfunctioning computer system led to an increase in complaints about its repairs service.

 In February 2022, the body of Peabody tenant Sheila Seleoane was discovered in the hallway of her flat, with the Coroner later concluding that she had collapsed and died in August 2019.
 Investigations revealed that she had lain dead and decomposing on the floor for over two-and-a-half years.
 During this period neighbours tried repeatedly to raise the alarm regarding a putrid smell and maggot infestation without success while Peabody, who were aware that Ms Seleoane had not paid her rent since August 2019, started taking rent payments out of her Universal Credit benefits in March 2020 and cut off the gas supply to the flat in June 2020.

 In June 2023, The Housing Ombudsman made a finding of severe maladministration in respect of Peabody, relating to its failures to properly deal with reports of anti-social behaviour and noise nuisance, which led to a resident terminating her own tenancy to escape the situation.

 In October 2023, The Housing Ombudsman made a finding of three counts of severe maladministration against Peabody and ordered it to pay residents £8,300.
 This related to two separate investigations which found that it had left one household with intermittent hot water for nearly two years and another with leaks in multiple rooms for three years.

 Since taking over much of Thamesmead in 2014, Peabody have demolished large parts of the Lesnes Estate, including Binsey and Coralline Walk.
 Described as a "battleground against social cleansing", the redevelopment plans have been controversial with the working-class residents, many of whom are from the East End and West Africa.
 In April 2024, housing activists occupied multiple empty houses on the Lesnes Estate, as a protest against the demolition of the Greater London Council-built 1960s-era estate, demanding to speak to John Lewis, executive director for Thamesmead.
+Residents started a legal challenge against demolition in January 2026.

 In April 2025, BBC News published an article on its website detailing a long running fight by a group of Peabody tenants living in the Nags Head Estate, east London, to have mould and damp in their homes rectified.
 This included their engaging solicitors and health workers from the charity Medact, to progress their case.